* Follow-up Services

 Q: What should employer and domestic helper do upon termination or expiry of the employment contract?

-For Employer: - You should clear all outstanding wages and other sums due to your domestic helper, preferably by payment through the bank, and obtain a receipt for all payments. - You are required to notify the Foreign Domestic Helpers Section of the Immigration Department in writing of the termination within seven days of the date of termination.
+A: For Employer: - You should clear all outstanding wages and other sums due to your domestic helper, preferably by payment through the bank, and obtain a receipt for all payments. - You are required to notify the Foreign Domestic Helpers Section of the Immigration Department in writing of the termination within seven days of the date of termination.
 It is not necessary to inform the Labour Department.

 For Domestic Helper: - You should settle all accounts with your employer and ensure that all sums are paid to you before you sign any receipt. - You are required to notify the Foreign Domestic Helpers Section of the Immigration Department in writing of the termination within seven days of the date of termination.
 It is not necessary to inform the Labour Department.